 Comprehensive Watershed Conservation in Dairy and Livestock Landscapes of the Chesapeake Bay

 Offered in partnership with the National Fish and Wildlife Foundation, this project will address both water quality degradation and inadequate habitat for fish and wildlife through a combination of comprehensive conservation planning, conservation practice implementation, and strategic habitat restoration.
 Producers in Washington County that are interested in waste storage facilities, pumping plants, heavy use areas, and solid/liquid waste separation facilities are encouraged to visit their local USDA Service Center to apply.
+2017 applications are due by November 18, 2016.

 Map of Project Area (JPG, 563 KB)